BelalMoustafa/Restaurant-Ordering-System/docs/team/Ziad_Marzouk.md

 - System verifies the item exists and is available.
 - Fetches trusted price from database.

+Hassan's responsibility:

+- This is part of Hassan's complex backend logic.
+- The browser price is not trusted.
+- The true price is fetched directly from `menu_items`.

 Why fetch price here:

 - Client-submitted prices can be manipulated.
+- Users can edit HTML with Inspect Element.
+- JavaScript `data-price` values are user-controlled.
 - Database price is authoritative.

 ### Quantity Validation